“It’s completely possible to have a life with plenty of variety that also provides stability.” – Emilie Wapnick

 If you’re struggling to find an interdisciplinary field that you’d enjoy on your own, another way to go about finding an industry you could succeed in is by doing a different kind of research, and finding where the multipods hang out and ask for their career advice.

 Another great way to Group Hug your interests into one full-time career is to look for work at an open-minded organization, small businesses are usually a great place to start.
-If you get the opportunity to pitch to take on a new job task outside of your job description, remember to frame it in a way that the organization will benefit by taking you up on your offer.
+If you get the chance to pitch a new job task outside your job description make sure to frame it in a way that the organization can see how it will benefit.

 STRATEGY 2: Slash Approach

-The Slash approach is a great work model for those multipotentialites that have a lot of niche interests that don’t directly compliment one another.
+This approach is a great work model for those multipotentiality if you have a lot of niche interests that don’t directly compliment one another.

 To these folks with interests that distinctly differ, “part-time” jobs are the dream.
 That is, jobs that are intentionally part-time so it allows you to work in completely separate passions, as opposed to a handful of part-time jobs that you have just to pay the bills.

-The Slash work model is a favorite among people that highly value freedom and flexibility in their career.
-Although, the Slash approach does require a fair amount of self-direction, independence, and organizational skills.
+The Slash work model is a favorite among people that highly value freedom and flexibility in their career, consequently, the Slash approach does require a fair amount of self-direction, independence, and organizational skills.

 Side-hustlers also fall in as the Slash careerist.